ceenguyen05/CS3354Project/code_1/README1.txt

 Project: Crowdsourced Disaster Relief Platform
 Course: CS 3354 Spring 2025
 Group: 2
-Members: Casey Nguyen, Kevin Pulikkottil, Andy Jih, Sawyer Anderson
+Members: Casey Nguyen, Kevin Pulikkottil, Andy Jih

 Overview:
 - This backend system is designed to streamline disaster relief by matching victims’ aid requests with volunteers using an